 Commercial truckers know that getting paid on freight invoices for the truckloads they hauled is critical to the success of their business.
 Unfortunately, freight transporters can rarely count on receiving guaranteed payments.
 However, you can set yourself up for success through best practices to make sure you are working with reliable companies with a strong history of good business.
-You should do credit checks before you haul loads to see a client’s payment history and if they were reported for questionable business practices.
-Some companies offer credit check services for free to help you reduce risk and have better chances of getting paid without the headache.

-What is a Guaranteed Payment?
+What Is a Guaranteed Payment?

 The term guaranteed payment can be deceiving as it hints that without a doubt you will get your money.
 While you always want that to be the case, payments are not guaranteed unless you negotiate prepayment, which is far from a common practice in load procurement.
 You might be able to negotiate a prepaid load if you have a long-standing contract or potentially on some less-than-truckload (LTL) loads in rare cases, but pre-payment should not be expected.